berkeley-biosense/indra-server/readme.md

 }
 ```

-then, on the client side, we can subscribe to socket IO with `type` as the event:
+then, on the client side, we can subscribe to [socket.IO](http://socket.io/) with `type` as the event:

 ```javascript
 var socket = io('my-indra-server')